Maurice Hewlett: Biography

 Hewlett married Hilda Beatrice Herbert on 3 January 1888 in St Peter's Church, Vauxhall, where her father was the incumbent vicar.
 The couple had two children, a daughter, Pia, and a son, Francis, but separated in 1914, partly due to Hilda's increasing interest in aviation.
 In 1911, Hilda had become the first woman in the UK to gain a pilot's licence.

 He settled at Broad Chalke, Wiltshire.
 His friends included Evelyn Underhill, and Ezra Pound, whom he met at the Poets' Club in London.
 He was also a friend of J. M. Barrie, who named one of the pirates in Peter Pan "Cecco" after Hewlett's son.

 Hewlett's 1900 novel The Life and Death of Richard Yea-and-Nay, about Richard the Lionheart, was a favourite novel of T. E. Lawrence.
 Lawrence said he had read The Life and Death of Richard Yea-and-Nay several times.
 Another of Hewlett's historical novels was The Queen's Quair (1904), about Mary, Queen of Scots.
 The Queen's Quair was cited as an influence by Ford Madox Ford, who said that The Queen's Quair "taught me a good deal".
 Hewlett also wrote six novels based on the Icelandic Family sagas, these include The Light Heart and Thorgils of Treadholt.
 Hewlett also wrote The Outlaw (based on Gisli's Saga), A Lover's Tale (based on Kormak's Saga), Frey and His Wife (based on Ogmund Dytt's tale), and Gudred the Fair (based on the Greenland sagas).

 Hewlett was parodied by Max Beerbohm in A Christmas Garland in the part titled "Fond Hearts Askew".

+Hewlett's brother Henry William Hewlett was also a published novelist, writing under the name William Hewlett.

 Maurice Hewlett died in London on 15 June 1923 at age 62.